OCHA-DAP/hdx-signals/src/indicators/cholera/README.md

 The data is stored on the CERF servers.
 Access to it should be provided by link, stored as an environment variable `CERF_CHOLERA_DATA`.
-The data for cases is reported cumulatively during an outbreak.
+The data for cases is reported cumulatively during an outbreak, so cases should generally only be increasing from the reported start date.

 ## Methodology